Thomas-Pal/kafka-digital-wallet/app/README.md

 ```bash
 bash scripts/start-flow.sh
 ```
 This brings up Kafka, creates topics, installs Node deps, starts the consent dashboard + consumer + gatekeeper + DWP portal, and sends sample NHS and DWP events.
 It also runs the wallet decision bot so approvals/rejections are captured automatically before the NHS prescriptions are published (the bot now reseeds demo requests if needed and will auto-approve any stragglers so the filtered view never stays empty).
+The script now waits for Kafka readiness on every service, verifies that consent requests and decisions have landed, and only publishes NHS prescriptions once the gatekeeper has a live consent cache.
+Afterward it polls the DWP portal APIs to ensure delivered/blocked rows are visible.
 Open `http://localhost:3000` for the wallet and `http://localhost:4000` for the DWP filtered view.
 If you re-run the script, it first clears any lingering demo Node processes **and** force-frees ports 3000, 3100, and 4000 so stale services cannot hide fresh data in the DWP caseworker view.
 Each run now exports a unique `DEMO_RUN_ID` so the gatekeeper and portal rebuild their state by replaying Kafka topics from the beginning rather than reusing an old consumer offset.

 ## Expected